-When a person is under a lot of stress, their immune system subsides which means that they become more susceptible to all kinds of infections, colds, and needless to say, viruses.
+When a person is under a lot of stress, their immune system subsides which means that they become more susceptible to all kinds of infections, colds, and needless to say viruses.

 A couple of years ago, a client from Atlanta, Georgia came with one paralyzed vocal cord, which occurred after he experienced a really severe strep throat condition.

-So in this instance, the cause for the Vocal Paresis was not only the Strep Throat itself, but also the wear and tear on my former client's vocal anatomy.
+So in this instance, the cause for the Vocal Paresis was not only the Strep Throat on its own, but also the wear and tear on my former client's vocal anatomy.

 So the "marriage" of the two conditions resulted in Vocal Paralysis.

 However, he continued pushing it to the max until he could not push it any longer.
 He underwent 3 operations; and at the last operation, he was offered a synthetic device to be implanted into his right vocal cord.

-That's when he came to see me.
-I was able to fix his speech, but I was not able to recover his singing voice.
+When he came to see me, I was able to fix his speech, but I was not able to recover his singing voice.

-When the vocal cord is paralyzed, with my method, I restructure the voice in a different set of muscles and do everything in my power to go around the actual injury.
+When the vocal cord is paralyzed (with my method), I restructure the voice in a different set of muscles and do everything in my power to go around the actual injury.

 The next step is to direct the sound to the set of one's facial muscles, which will amplify the sound quadruple times over... provided that the abdominal muscles are employed to the max (especially in the case of Vocal Paresis) to help the sound to reach its aimed destination.